Citrayaf/How-to-build-OpenCore-and-OpenRAN-for-5G/5G SA Simulation/README.md

 This command simulates one UE trying to attach to the BTS.

 g) Check the message in the current ueran’s terminal.
-“Connection setup for PDU session[1] is successful, TUN interface …”, it means the UE has already successfully attached to the gNb and can get service from the core side.
+“Connection setup for PDU session[1] is successful, TUN interface …”, means the UE has already successfully attached to the gNb and can get service from the core side.

 ![34](https://github.com/Citrayaf/How-to-build-OpenCore-and-OpenRAN-for-5G/blob/main/Pictures/34.png?raw=true)